 Runner’s Speak: No need to carry a tissue, I’ll blow a snot rocket.

 Translation: I’m a vulgar human being and rather than using a tissue, I’ll put one finger on the side of my nose and blow the contents of my sinuses onto the running trail without missing a stride.
 Hopefully, if you’re lucky, I’ll miss hitting your leg.

 Runner’s Speak: Holy heck, I bet you could hear me screaming three miles away when I showered and the water hit my a$$ after our long run on Saturday.

 Translation: Deep down inside my sweaty, steamy running shorts the flesh on my poor little butt cheeks rubbed together for three hours until there was no skin left.
-When the shower water hit those raw spots, I was reduced to bawling baby.
+When the shower water hit those raw spots, I was reduced to bawling like a baby.

 Runner’s Speak: Bloody nipples are a sign of toughness (Note: fortunately this is a guy thing).

 Translation: I hope the blood stains running down my shirt impress you because I forgot to put nip-guards on this morning, and even though it hurts like hell, I’m going to pretend it doesn’t.

 Runner’s Speak: Wow, look at my gnarled up toes, those two black toenails, that missing toenail, and how a fungus has infected three other toenails!

 Translation: Look at my runner’s feet.